Kansas to Connecticut Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Kansas to Connecticut

-If you’re shipping a car from the Sunflower State to the Constitution State, keep these cost factors in mind:
+When arranging car transport from the Sunflower State to the Constitution State, the following factors will determine your overall cost:

 - Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.